hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/05_functional_analysis.md

 ![REVIGO_input](../img/revigo_input.png)

-Open `GOs_kd.txt` and copy and paste the GO ids into the REVIGO search box, and submit.
+Open `GOs_oe.txt` and copy and paste the GO ids into the REVIGO search box, and submit.

 ![REVIGO_output](../img/revigo_output.png)